francolautaro2/francolautaro2/README.md

 ### 👋 Hi there, my name is Franco Miño and here I will tell you a little about myself

 - 💻 I’m Software Developer
-- ⌨ I love coding in golang and python
+- ⌨ I love coding with golang and python
 - 🧠 Knowlodge: Microservices, Docker, AWS, REST API
 - 🎓 I am current Computer Engineering in Argentina, Buenos Aires.